GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

-# WGU_Calculus_I_Tutor
-A Calc I tutor tailored for WGUs material.
+Calculus I Tutor for WGU

+A custom-tailored Calculus I chatbot designed specifically for Western Governors University (WGU) students.

 Project Overview

-This project is a web application deployed on Google Cloud that provides Western Governors University (Western Governors University) students with a custom-tailored Calculus I chatbot.
+This project is a web application deployed on Google Cloud that provides Western Governors University students with a custom-tailored Calculus I chatbot.

-The application delivers contextual explanations, guided problem-solving, and concept-level feedback aligned to the WGU Calculus I curriculum, with a focus on topics students historically struggle with (limits, derivatives, applications, and foundational intuition).
+The application delivers contextual explanations, guided problem-solving, and concept-level feedback aligned to the WGU Calculus I curriculum, with a focus on topics students historically struggle with:

+Limits

+Derivatives

+Applications of derivatives

+Foundational intuition

 The system is designed to be: